Aluminium toxicity in people on dialysis

 About 5–10 mg of aluminium enters human body daily through different sources like water, food, occupational exposure to aluminium in industries, and so on.
-In people with normal kidney function, serum aluminium is normally lower than 6 microgram/L. Baseline levels of serum aluminium should be <20 microgram/L. According to AAMI, standard aluminum levels in the dialysis fluid should be less than 0.01 milligram/L.
+In people with normal kidney function, serum aluminium is normally lower than 6 microgram/L. Baseline levels of serum aluminium should be <20 microgram/L. According to AAMI, standard aluminium levels in the dialysis fluid should be less than 0.01 milligram/L.